Sometimes ago, I wrote a post on the laws of wealth generation. In that post, I explained how Parkinson’s Law or the law of Lifestyle Inflation works.

 Many years ago, I had a neighbor; he had a meager income and a large family to support.
 Things barely get enough for him.
 And things go on like that for years.
 One day he told me he wanted to sell land he had bought a long time ago, which had appreciated significantly.

 We sat down together and mapped out various investment plans for him.
 But, our plan became short-lived when he surprised me about a month later that he is moving into a new and bigger apartment.
 A few days later, I stopped by at his new place only to find out that he had quickly upgraded all his furniture and electronics.

 He began to eat out with his family and going on travel tours.
 And soon, he began to work even harder and longer to be able to maintain his new lifestyle.

 While there’s nothing wrong with treating yourself from time to time, it opens the door for lifestyle inflation to creep in.
 This happens a lot, and my neighbor’s story is just one out of millions out there.

 Lifestyle inflation refers to increasing your spending (and thus, lifestyle) when your income increases.
 Typical examples could be upgrading your home when you get a better job or a raise, or even going to out to eat more once you start making more.

 The problem is that lifestyle inflation often steers people to overspend.
 Others are likely to inflate their lifestyle even when they really can’t meet the expense.

-Over the years, I’ve learnt quite a few ways to delay gratification and avoid lifestyle inflation in certain areas so I could focus on my true goals.
-Here are 7 ways to beat lifestyle inflation.
+Over the years, I’ve learned quite a few ways to delay gratification and avoid lifestyle inflation in certain areas so I could focus on my real goals.
+Here are seven ways to beat lifestyle inflation.